Domains and Classifying Topoi

 where here the inclusion $\Pos\fp \hook \wTop$ simply takes each finite poset to its Alexandroff topological space.
 Hence, at the presheaf level, we have a local geometric morphism

 In this case, the representable presheaf on the Sierpinski space will again be a $\sigma$-frame $\I$ in the presheaf $\psh(\wTop)$.

-Below we discuss the corresponding admissible topologies on $\wTop$, modelling the various locality principles we have considered in \Cref{sec:locality}.
-We encourage the readers to notice the connection between the topologies we discuss below, and the developments in \Cref{sec:local}.
+Below we discuss the corresponding admissible topologies on $\wTop$, modelling the various locality principles we have considered in \zcref{sec:locality}.
+We encourage the readers to notice the connection between the topologies we discuss below, and the developments in \zcref{sec:local}.

 \begin{example}[\AxiomNT] To model (\AxiomNT), we would want the empty sieve on $\pt(\Sigma/0=1) \cong \emp$ to be a covering.
 Since $\emp$ is a strict initial object in $\wTop$, this is a subcanonical topology.
 Thus, this gives us a least topology $J_{\ms{NT}}$ that models (\AxiomNT), and we have